Child & Adolescent

 Outpatient Care at Bingham Clinic

 The Bingham Clinic has been in existence since 1913 and is one of the oldest child guidance centers in the country.
-For over two generations,the clinic has served patients and families in the Louisville area, and is a vital part of the activities in the Department of Pediatrics of the University of Louisville School of Medicine.
+For over two generations, the clinic has been a vital part of the activities of the department of psychiatry of the University of Louisville School of Medicine, but transitioned into the Department of Pediatrics December 1, 2012.

 The clinic provides outpatient psychiatric services for local children and for children throughout the region.
 These services include careful psychiatric and psychological evaluation and treatments, including pharmacotherapy, individual psychotherapy, family therapy, and education.